nvda-es/devguides_translation/original_docs/spladdoninternals.md

 ### All about Studio add-on Configuration Manager

 Until recently, Studio app module handled all add-on configuration routines.
 With the advent of add-on 5.0 which introduced add-on settings dialog, configuration management routines were split into a dedicated Configuration Manager (splstudio.splconfig).
 The new module takes care of configuration routines, including validating the user configuration, presenting add-on settings dialog and other dialogs inside it, handling broadcast profiles and more.
-In add-on 7.0, routines pertaining to configuration dialog were split into splconfui module.
-We'll cover each routine in this article.
+In add-on 7.0, routines pertaining to configuration dialog were split into splconfui module, with the main add-on settings listed under NVDA preferences menu.

 ### How settings are loaded, used and saved